King's Tide: Plot

 Aboard an airship, King has a dream in which he overhears Emperor Belos promising to free the Collector.
 Willow helps to deescalate an argument between Amity, Alador, Hunter, and Gus over Luz Noceda's capture, (Note: As depicted in the episode "Clouds on the Horizon".) teaching King a lesson: "There is always a way to help, and all you have to do is figure out how."

 Belos gives a speech to the public, who remain unaware of his plan to eradicate witches and demons with a draining spell powered by an eclipse.
 Eda Clawthorne and the Covens Against the Throne attempt to disrupt the spell but are captured.
 The draining spell takes effect and starts to kill the assembled witches and demons.
 Belos teleports to his lair in the Skull as Kikimora delivers Luz, who is disguised as Hunter, to gain his favor.
 With only enough Titan's Blood for a one-way trip to the Human Realm, Belos betrays Kikimora and the Collector before confronting Luz, who attacks him.

 The airship crew reach the Skull, but are shot down by Coven Guards and Abomatons.
 After the crash, Alador stays behind to fend off the Abomatons while the others go after Luz.
 Belos overpowers Luz, but she manipulates him into lowering his guard and brands him with a sigil, rendering him susceptible to the draining spell.
 Enraged, Belos transforms into a powerful lich-like monster and retaliates.
 Amity, Hunter, Gus, Willow, and King arrive and the former four join Luz in fighting Belos.
 Raine severs Eda's sigil arm to save her from the draining spell, keeping their earlier promise to Luz.

 King learns from Kikimora that only the Collector has the power to stop the draining spell.
 King finds the Collector and convinces him to stop the spell by promising to play a game called "Owl House" with him.
-Once freed, the Collector disintegrates Belos, saving Luz and her friends.
+Once freed, the Collector obliterates Belos, saving Luz and her friends.
 The Collector begins reshaping the world, believing they need an "Owl House" to play "Owl House", and kidnaps King.
 Amity, Willow, Gus, and Hunter flee through Belos' portal, although a fragment of his remains falls onto Hunter's shoulder.

 With Luz unwilling to leave him or Eda behind, King sacrifices himself by forcing her and the others through the closing portal.
 Luz and her friends are stranded in the Human Realm where Luz reunites with her mother, Camila.
 In a post-credits scene, the remains of Belos that followed Hunter comes to life.